philterd/philter/docs/docs/redaction/ledgers.md

 ## The Redaction Ledgers Dashboard

-The **Ledgers** page within your Philterd dashboard serves as the central hub for auditing your document processing activities.
+The **Redaction Ledgers** page within your Philterd dashboard serves as the central hub for auditing your document processing activities.

 ### The Recent Documents List